Clifra-Jones/AWS_Tools_AddOns/README.md

 This will cause the process to hang when trying to retrieve the keys.
 You must set Authentication and Interaction to 'none'.

-Added additional functions for retrieving permissions for IAM Users, Groups, and Roles.

 See the [Module reference](https://clifra-jones.github.io/AWS_Tools_AddOns/docs/reference.html) for more details on these functions.